What is the required action upon diagnosing an individual with phenylketonuria?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-Upon diagnosing an individual with phenylketonuria (PKU), the required action primarily involves informing the patient about dietary changes.
-PKU is a genetic disorder that results in the inability to metabolize phenylalanine, an amino acid found in many protein-containing foods.
-As a result, individuals with PKU must adhere to a strict diet that limits phenylalanine intake to prevent serious neurological damage and other complications.
+The required action upon diagnosing an individual with phenylketonuria (PKU) primarily involves informing the patient about dietary changes.
+PKU is a genetic disorder characterized by an inability to properly metabolize phenylalanine, an amino acid found in many protein-containing foods.
+The early identification and management of this condition, particularly through a low-phenylalanine diet, are crucial in preventing serious health issues such as intellectual disability.

 Subscribe